KatamariJr/dwelling-of-duels-scripts/README.md

 1. update any incorrect tags for songs by running the **SubmissionsHelper** server mentioned in `Tagging New Submissions` above.
 2. Navigate to the **Tag Submission Form Songs** directory and run `make songs.csv`.
 Copy this file to the **Votes Helper** directory
-3. Navigate to the **Votes Helper** directory and run the `votes_archive.py` script to archive previous month's votes.
+3. Navigate to the **Votes Helper** directory and run `make archive` to archive previous month's votes.
    Follow the prompts.
 4. Create the `votes.txt` file by using `make fromScratch`.
 5. Run the tally server by using `make helper`, and visit it from Firefox at `localhost:8000/static/index.html`